 What are the responsibilities of the building owner?

-Under the provisions of the Environmental Planning and Assessment Regulation 2000, owners of buildings such as commercial or industrial premises, residential flat buildings etc. have a legal obligation to ensure that all fire safety measures installed on the premises are maintained in good working condition at all times.
+Owners of commercial or industrial premises and some residential flat buildings have a legal obligation to ensure that all fire safety measures installed on the premises are maintained in good working condition at all times.

 It is the responsibility of the building owner to ensure:

-all fire safety measures are inspected by a properly qualified person or persons to ensure the measures are being maintained to the appropriate standard of performance
+- all fire safety measures are inspected by a competent fire safety practitioner to ensure the measures are being maintained to the appropriate standard of performance,

 These requirements are in place to promote the prevention and spread of fire.
 Fire safety measures assist in reducing the spread of a fire and early detection helps to save property and lives.